ibm-cloud-docs/cloud-infrastructure/pv-migration-private-ip.md

 {: #prepare-source-target-machines}
 {: step}

 There are a few things that need to be done on the source and target server for the migration to work.
-The RMM server needs to SSH into the machines; thus, the RMM public SSH keys need to be copied onto both the source and target servers.
-In addition, if the source server has both public and private interfaces, host routes need to be added to ensure the communication between the source and target servers occurs over the transit gateway path.
+The RMM server needs to SSH into the servers; thus, the RMM public SSH keys need to be copied onto both the source and target servers.
+If the source server has both public and private interfaces, host routes need to be added to direct the communication between the servers over the transit gateway path.
 Complete the following steps to prepare your relevant servers.

 ### Linux systems
 {: #pv-migration-linux-systems}